Sorcerers of the Magic Kingdom: Gameplay

-There is no time limit, and the game can be played during peak ride-wait times or as a specific activity.
+There was no time limit, and the game could be played during peak ride-wait times or as a specific activity.

 Special Edition Cards

-During Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Christmas Party, all guests attending are eligible to receive a complimentary special edition holiday-themed card.
+During Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Christmas Party, all guests are eligible to receive a complimentary special edition holiday-themed card.
 Only one is allowed per guest and they can be picked up at the Fire Station in Town Square.

 Cards

-The Spell Cards in the game are divided into nine different spell classes: Toy, Machine, Animal, Fairy, Hero, Princess, Warrior, Monster, and Mystic, along with seven different types of attacks: Charming, Energy, Gross, Quick, Strong, Flying, and Wishful.
+The Spell Cards in the game were divided into nine different spell classes: Toy, Machine, Animal, Fairy, Hero, Princess, Warrior, Monster, and Mystic, along with seven different types of attacks: Charming, Energy, Gross, Quick, Strong, Flying, and Wishful.

 A card's rarity is classified by the symbol in the bottom left corner, right above the number out of 70.
 A Planet means that the card is common, a Crescent Moon means it is uncommon, a Star means it is rare and a Lightning Bolt means it is ultra rare.

 Cards 61-70 started to be re-distributed via booster packs beginning in August 2012.
 These booster packs feature seven cards, tokens, and one of four gameboards for a home version of the game.

 Also, beginning with the 2012 Mickey's Not-So-Scary Halloween and Very Merry Christmas parties, special limited edition spell cards exclusive to those events started to be produced.